macss-dev/modular_api_dart/doc/http_client_guide.md

 ## Summary

-`httpClient` simplifies HTTP requests with authentication:
+`httpClient` simplifies HTTP requests with authentication for single-user applications:

 **Key Points:**
 - Configure `TokenVault` once at app startup
-- Use `auth: true` + `user` parameter for authenticated requests
+- Use `auth: true` for authenticated requests (no user parameter needed)
 - Login automatically captures and stores tokens
 - 401 errors trigger automatic token refresh and retry
 - Catch `AuthReLoginException` to detect when re-login is needed
 - Always clear both `Token` and `TokenVault` on logout
+- Optimized for single-user applications (one user at a time)

 **Common Pattern:**
 ```dart